 Outside the city center: it is OK to park your bike on the sidewalk, as long as there is enough space for people to walk.

 Your bike has a voice – a bell that speaks up to alert fellow road users.
 Use it to give a friendly warning and ensure you’re not the surprise guest in someone’s path when they are not paying attention.
-Please don’t use it as a way to express your feelings of joy. ;-)
+Please don’t use it as a way to express your feelings of joy. 😉

 Predictable riding is key – leave the dramatic surprises for the theater.
 When drivers adhere to consistent behaviors, like using turn signals, obeying traffic lights, and yielding to pedestrians, it minimizes unexpected actions that can disrupt the rhythm of traffic and makes your own experience safer as well.

-Unpredictable actions that confuse locals may be:
+Unpredictable actions that confuse other traffic participants may be:

 Navigating city streets means knowing how to interact with pedestrians and vehicles.
 Slow down and give pedestrians enough space when approaching crosswalks.
 A bell or a polite announcement can alert them to your presence.
 Get off your bike when you have to use a sidewalk, and everybody will be very pleased with your kind behavior!